snehilvj/dmc-docs/docs/actionicon/actionicon.md

 component: ActionIcon
 ---

+##### Interactive Demo

+.. exec::docs.actionicon.interactive
+    :prism: false

 ##### Usage

-ActionIcon component is an alternative to Button component.
-It can be customized with Mantine styles and used with its `n_clicks` property.
+ActionIcon component is an alternative to [Button](/components/button) component.
+It can be customized with Mantine styles and used with its
+`n_clicks` property.

 .. exec::docs.actionicon.simple